rlabrecque/Steamworks.NET-Docs/index.md

 You can use Steamworks.NET with [Unity](https://unity.com) or non-Unity based .NET projects.

-A primary goal of Steamworks.NET is to be as easy to get started as possible.
-See the
+A primary goal of Steamworks.NET is to be as easy to get started as possible, while maintaining a near 1:1 mapping of the Steamworks C++ API.

 ---